The Napa Wine Project

 A number of their limited production wines are only available at the winery and through their wine club.
 During one of our earliest visits to Bouchaine, several we thoroughly enjoyed were the Mariafeld Pinot Noir (you won’t even see this listed on their website), their Estate Pinot Noir and the Pinot Meunier (a cousin of Pinot Noir).
 We’ve come across this variety maybe 3 or 4 times in Napa as it is not commonly produced as a still wine (more often it is used in sparkling wine production).

 The 2012 Bouchaine Vineyards Pinot Noir offers a classic Pinot Noir bouquet (both the bouquet and the palate have many similarities to other Pinot Noir wines from this part of the Napa Valley).
 The bouquet shows hints of cocoa powder and raspberry.
-The core of the palate is red fruit – red currant and cranberry and spice notes.
+The core of the palate is red fruit including red currant and cranberry and spice notes.
 It is a lighter wine with bright fruit and good acidity.
-We have tried several vintages of this particular variety from Bouchaine and each one is an elegant wine.
+We have tried several vintages of this particular variety from Bouchaine and each bottling has been an elegant wine.

 The 2012 Bouchaine Vineyards Terraces Pinot Noir was harvested from the top of the two highest hills on the property.
 It is dark for a Pinot Noir.
 The nose shows an earthiness along with a mushroom nuance.
 As the wine breathes both of these characteristics dissipate somewhat to the background revealing red fruit aromas.
 The palate is superbly balanced showing a sweetness of fruit initially.
 This wine has decent structure with fairly fine-grained tannins that last for some time on the finish.

-Former winemaker Michael Richmond had over 30 years experience producing high quality Pinot Noir & Chardonnay.
-He was also the co-founder of of what was Acacia Winery (now Calmére Estate Winery).
+Former winemaker Michael Richmond had over 30 years’ experience producing high quality Pinot Noir & Chardonnay.
+He was also the co-founder of what was Acacia Winery (now Calmére Estate Winery).

 —

-Think of the two C’s when discussing the best places for bike riding in Napa – Calistoga to the extreme north in the Valley and Carneros to the south.
-Bouchaine is one of the most bike friendly wineries in Napa; often bikers will stop by on there own or with one of the many local bike tour companies.
+Think of the two C’s when discussing the best places for bike riding in Napa: Calistoga to the extreme north in the valley and Carneros to the south.
+Bouchaine is one of the most bike friendly wineries in Napa; often bikers will stop by on their own or with one of the many local bike tour companies.
 Bouchaine is certainly available for bike groups as there is a large lawn and tent setup (when weather permits) behind the tasting room as well as deck seating.
 Most Napa wineries who have built “long games” into their grounds build Bocce Ball courts – not so with Bouchaine.
 Rather, look for the fun horseshoe pit in the back!

 Be sure to pick up the “vineyard walk” brochure from their tasting room before you start.
 Several stops on the tour afford one very good views of the Carneros district, the Napa River and the San Pablo Bay.
-Biking, or want to have lunch here – ask about their Table for Two picnic basket service.
 And Bouchaine offers special and unique events at certain times of the year including Star Gazing in the Vineyard and Falconry experiences.
 Several falcons (with GPS monitoring) are released daily in the vineyards by local falconers – these birds of prey help limit the rodent and other bird population on site.

 In the summer 2017 construction began on what is now a 5,000 square foot hospitality center and tasting room experience.
 The center features a commercial kitchen, a lounge and tastings (including food and wine pairings) and is available only by appointment with visits initially reserved for wine club members.
 The building was completed by October 2019.